msdev2/media-picker/readme.md

 ## Development & Customization (Optional)

 This package uses Laravel Mix for asset compilation.
-If you wish to modify the JavaScript or SCSS source files, you must have Node.js and NPM installed.
+If you wish to modify the JavaScript or SCSS source files, you must have a compatible Node.js environment (LTS versions like 18.x are recommended).

 1. Navigate to the package's root directory: `cd vendor/msdev2/media-picker`
 2. Install NPM dependencies: `npm install`